Sdcantwell3/Covid_deaths_pop_density/README.md

 - During the data analysis we looked at 3 states with simiilar poplulation and varying population density.
 - After running a few trials we took a look at the Feature Importance breakdown of our model.
 - We determined that the "Gini" statistic was being weighted too heavily and removed it from the model.
+- The Gini statistic is a measure of income inequality.
 - After removing the "Gini" statistic the model weighted population density more heavily and yielded a more accurate prediction.
 - Our 5 trials can be found in the "Final Challenge Code" file in this repository.